 Should I require or incentivize my students to come to the writing center?

 In short, no. Writing center support functions best when students are met at points of authentic need and initiate their own visits at the CEW.
 We do hope you will encourage your students to visit the writing center and we would be happy to visit your class to invite them.
 Another reason why we ask professors not to require visits or offer extra credit is that we often are running a waiting list and students who really want or need writing assistance find it difficult to get an appointment.

 I have heard that you don't edit or proofread papers for students.
 What does this mean?

-It simply means that we won't go line by line through a student paper, locating and fixing every error.
-(See exception for "co-editing" service below.)
+It simply means that we won't go line by line through a student paper, locating and fixing every error for them.
 We are a teaching resource.
 We certainly will help students to achieve better mechanical control in their writing.
 They will be actively involved in the process of gaining awareness of their own patterns of error and making progress on these.
 We encourage students to do global revisions prior to perfecting individual sentences.
-Many of our consultations are dealing with half finished drafts or drafts that require substantive revision before proofreading.
+Many of our consultations are helping students with half finished drafts or drafts that require substantive revision before proofreading.

 How do you help international students?

 About 60% of our visitors are students working outside of their native language.
 As one might expect, these ambitious students encounter many challenges from understanding the expectations expresssed in their assignment sheets, to generating sufficient material, to understanding how to integrate research, to writing with clarity and conventional sentence structure.
 The journey toward proficiency in a foreign language is a long one, and we help students to accelerate their progress.
 On the sentence level, we help students to reformulate their sentences as needed, expand their vocabulary so that they can express what they want to say, and to recognize the patterns of error that they can look for in their proofreading process.
 Many international students choose to visit the writing center on a regular basis.